rocreguant/rocreguant.github.io/_posts/2019-01-13-what-questions-to-ask-after-a-scientific-presentation.markdown

 - The result you showed seems very promising.
 However, based on my textbook knowledge I would have expected the contrary.
 What's your explanation for that?

 ## Future plans
 Scientists like spending time in the future.
 A good question may be asking for future when you are lacking from field knowledge.
-If you got the basic idea it is easy to do [idea-sex](https://rocreguant.com/idea-sex-is-the-fancy-word-for-creativity/1408">idea-sex) with your knowledge.
+If you got the basic idea it is easy to do idea-sex with your knowledge.
 A combination with your expertise with theirs may expand the possibilities to create awesome science.
-- What are your next steps for this project?</li>
+- What are your next steps for this project?
 - Which are the future experiments that you're planning?
 - How do you think this could be implemented to improve society?